Raycaster/ Eval

 world415_aeu_01

 APEX-Agents task world415_aeu_01 in AI Agents for Privacy and GDPR Compliance.
-Compare dual-harness agent runs across models — rubric criteria, scores, and public traces.
+Compare dual-harness agent runs across models, scores, and public traces.

 AI Agents for Privacy and GDPR ComplianceLaw World 415Dual harnessGrader: rubric